 Therefore it is postulated that juvenile salmon productivity, particularly fry, are dependent upon the unique habitat structure, connectivity and proximity of spawning and nursery habitat within individual rivers.

-Table 1 Summary details of catchments illustrating catchment area, fluvial habitat accessible, nursery habitat spatially connected to or containing spawning habitat with lacustrine habitat area for context only.
+Table 1 Summary details of catchments illustrating catchment area, fluvial habitat area accessible to juvenile and adult salmon, nursery habitat spatially connected to or containing spawning habitat. (lacustrine habitat area for context only).